Kyle Farmer Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.45 team ERA ranks 22nd across all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.40).

-- Tigers pitchers combine to rank 19th in baseball in home runs allowed (87 total, 1.2 per game).
+- Tigers pitchers combine to surrender 91 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Wentz makes the start for the Tigers, his 14th of the season.
-He is 1-7 with a 6.82 ERA and 57 strikeouts in 62 2/3 innings pitched.
+- Lorenzen makes the start for the Tigers, his 13th of the season.
+He is 2-5 with a 4.00 ERA and 54 strikeouts in 72 2/3 innings pitched.

-- The left-hander last pitched on Saturday against the Minnesota Twins, when he tossed six innings, allowing two earned runs while giving up two hits.
+- His most recent appearance was on Tuesday against the Kansas City Royals, when the right-hander threw six innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.